-Finally two lemmas are given for the later use.
+Next two lemmas are given for later use.
 The first one is Theorem 5.3.10 of Vidyasagar\cite{Vidyasagar}.
 The original proof of the theorem uses coprime factorizations, but it can easily be extended to the more general setting of this paper.